A $\mu$-mode approach for exponential integrators: actions of $\varphi$-functions of Kronecker sums: A -mode mu-mode approach for evolutionary equations in K ronecker form

 and a simple way to evaluate the latter is to compute the action of the exponential of a slightly augmented matrix, that is

 and take the first $N$ rows of the resulting vector.
-The advantage of this approach is that it can be easily generalized to higher order $\varphi$-functions, whose actions are needed for high stiff order exponential integrators.
-Indeed, consider the exponential Runge--Kutta scheme of stiff order two ETD2RK~\cite{CM02}, which has reduced tableau~\cite{LO14b}

-Here and throughout the paper, by ``reduced tableau'' we mean that for each stage and for the final approximation $\bb u_{n+1}$ we write only the coefficients corresponding to the perturbation of the underlying exponential Euler scheme.
-For its implementation, we can compute the actions of the two matrix functions $\varphi_1(\tau K)$ and $\varphi_2(\tau K)$.
-Alternatively, we can compute two linear combinations of actions of $\varphi$-functions of type $\exp(\tau K)\bb v_0+\varphi_1(\tau K)\bb v_1+\varphi_2(\tau K)\bb v_2$.
-In order to do the latter, it is again possible to use an augmented matrix approach.
-In fact, from Theorem~2.1 of Reference~\citenum{AMH11}, we have that the first $N$ rows of the vector
+The advantage of this approach is that it can be easily generalized to higher order $\varphi$-functions~\cite{AMH11}, whose actions are needed for high stiff order exponential integrators.
+Indeed, consider the exponential Runge--Kutta scheme of stiff order two ETD2RK~\cite{CM02} { } For its implementation, we can compute the actions of the two matrix functions $\varphi_1(\tau K)$ and $\varphi_2(\tau K)$ {(formulation~\eqref{eq:ETD2RKdp})}.
+Alternatively, we can compute two linear combinations of actions of $\varphi$-functions of type $\exp(\tau K)\bb v_0+\varphi_1(\tau K)\bb v_1+\varphi_2(\tau K)\bb v_2$ {(formulation~\eqref{eq:ETD2RKlc})}.
+To do the latter, it is again possible to use an augmented matrix approach.
+In fact, from Theorem~2.1 of Reference~\cite{AMH11}, we have that the first $N$ rows of the vector {